MicrosoftDocs/visualstudio-docs/docs/ide/customize-build-and-debug-tasks-in-visual-studio.md

 ### Settings scope

 Multiple *tasks.vs.json* files can exist at the root and subdirectories of a codebase.
-This enables the flexibility to have different behavior in different subdirectories of the codebase.
+This design enables the flexibility to have different behavior in different subdirectories of the codebase.
 Visual Studio aggregates or overrides settings throughout the codebase, prioritizing files in the following order:

 - Settings files in the root folder’s *.vs* directory.
 - The directory where a setting is being computed.
 - The current directory’s parent directory, all the way up to the root directory.
 - Settings files in the root directory.

-These aggregation rulese apply to *tasks.vs.json* and *VSWorkspaceSettings.json* files.
+These aggregation rules apply to *tasks.vs.json* and *VSWorkspaceSettings.json* files.
 For information on how settings in other file are aggregated, see the corresponding section for that file in this article.

 ### Properties for tasks.vs.json